LogoLogo

 Scopes Support

-The extractor supports scopes out of the box.
+The extractor supports out of the box.
 When you define a new scope in the providers array:

 import { TRANSLOCO_SCOPE, provideTranslocoScope } from '@jsverse/transloco';